-Only the couple’s playful affection gave a clue as to the significance of the day.
-After their thirty-year partnership, they had legally consummated their union, alone in a registry office.
-Not one family member or friend was present with the ceremony overseen by strangers as witnesses.
-They hadn’t spent years saving or planning their wedding vows.
-Their marriage did not signify the beginning of their life together, but it could be the beginning of the end, tainted as it was with bittersweet cruelty.
-The only thing they’d planned was to apply for the twenty-eight days+ notice period, for it had to be legal.
-Everything depended on that.
-Everything else, they carried out in a wholly clandestine manner.
+Only their playful affection gave a clue as to the day’s significance.
+After their thirty-year partnership, they legally joined their union alone in a registry office.
+Not one family or friend member was present, overseen by strangers as witnesses.
+They had not spent years saving or planning their marriage or vows.
+But to them, it did not signify their life starting together but could be the start of their life together ending and was tainted with this bitter-sweet cruelty.
+The only planning they had performed was to apply for the twenty-eight day+ notice period, for this union had to be legal.
+Everything depended on that—everything else they completed in a whole clandestine manner.

-Rose noticed how many tablets Victor was taking and gave him disapproving glances.
-Suddenly for no reason, Victor grabbed Rose’s arm.
-At first, she thought it was an attack of nerves; it had been a while since they had been together in such a crowded room.
-His grip tightened on her arm, and she winced in pain as she tried to hold him up, noticing that he was struggling to do so alone.
-He felt the room spin like he had in the bedroom at home.
-A different fear engulfed him as he made out snatches of the onlookers.
+As he felt the room spin like he had in the bedroom at home, a different fear engulfed him as he made out snatches of the onlookers.
 He was gripped in terror as he watched the confused faces contort in horror and spin as his heart started racing faster and faster while a deep dark feeling of dread took hold.
-He felt pain tear across his chest and travel his jaw and arm.
-Rose caught the terrified look on his face as he gasped and held his chest, crying out for answers.
+He felt pain tear across his chest and travel up to his jaw and arm.
+Rose caught the terrified look as he gasped and held his chest, crying out for answers.
 Everything seemed to happen in slow motion for Rose but so fast that she couldn’t help him as he plunged through a glass table.
 The smash was silent to her.
 She never heard anything until she screamed.
-She fell to her knees, and she never forgot the way her tears sounded.
-The way she made him go to the party, the way her lifelong partner looked lying among the shards of glass.
+She fell to her knees and never forgot how her tears sounded.
+The way she made him go to the party and her lifelong partner looked lying among the shards of glass.